 Frye Haley of Lebanon Junction joined the staff at the Peoples Bank of Shepherdsville.
 Haley was active in Masonic work and was then Deputy Grand Master of the Grand Lodge of Kentucky.

 Bert Hall, ex-state legislature and county sheriff, died in Mt.
 Washington.
-He had been a director and president of that community's bank.
+He has been a director and president of that community's bank.

 At the annual meeting of the Bullitt County Farm Bureau, held at the Shepherdsville High School auditorium with over 500 in attendance, Woodrow Masden was elected president and C. T. Korfhage vice-president for the coming year.
 An old-fashioned square dance was held at the close of the meeting.

-And, a new barber, Walter "Pee Wee" Keith announced that he was joining Nick's Barber Shop.
+A new barber, Walter "Pee Wee" Keith joined Nick's Barber Shop.